 Why Smart Thermostats Are Worth It

-If you're looking for a way to save money and energy in your home, it may be a wise investment to explore getting a smart thermostat.
-These devices can do everything from monitor when you leave the house, so that it doesn't throw away electricity heating or cooling a vacant home, to adjusting energy usage based on how many people are in a room or what time of day it is.
+If you want a way to save money and energy in your home, it may be a worthwhile investment to research getting a smart thermostat.
+These gadgets can do everything from monitor when you leave the house, so that it doesn’t waste electricity heating or cooling a vacant home, to adjusting energy usage according to how many people are in a room or what time of day it is.

-We'll cover what a smart thermostat is, how it works and why it's worth it to invest in one.
-We'll also discuss how it can help you save money on your energy bills by reducing energy consumption.
+We’ll cover what a smart thermostat is, how it works and why it’s worth it to invest in one.
+We’ll also discuss how it can help you spend less money on your energy bills by lowering energy consumption.

 What Is a Smart Thermostat?

-A smart thermostat is a programmable device that allows you to do it all from changing your heating and cooling settings for various times of day, to tracking when people are in the house, so it isn't wasting energy by heating or cooling a vacant home.
+A smart thermostat is a programmable device that allows you to do everything from adjusting your heating and cooling settings for various times of day, to tracking when people are in the house, so it isn’t wasting energy by heating or cooling an empty home.

-Many smart thermostats have learning abilities, which means they pay attention to how you change your settings and make automatic adjustments as time passes based on what they learn from you.
+Most smart thermostats have learning abilities, which means they pay attention to how you adjust your settings and make automatic adjustments over time based on what they learn from you.

-A smart thermostat links to Wi-Fi, so you'll be able to adjust and keep track of your energy usage from just about anyplace.
+A smart thermostat connects to Wi-Fi, so you’ll be able to change and monitor your energy usage from just about anyplace.

 How Do Smart Thermostats Work?

-A smart thermostat has learning algorithms and can hook up with other smart home technology, like Google Home, Amazon Alexa and Apple HomeKit, for improved control over your comfort.
-They work with most systems, including home heating and air conditioning.
+A smart thermostat has learning algorithms and can connect with other smart home technology, like Google Home, Amazon Alexa and Apple HomeKit, for even better control over your comfort.
+They’re compatible with most systems, such as home heating and air conditioning.

-Smart thermostat features consist of a temperature sensor that can tell when the home is vacant, and then automatically change to an energy-efficient setting.
-Your smart thermostat might be able to geofence with your phone to know when you're at home or out.
+Smart thermostat features include a temperature sensor that can detect when the home is vacant, and then automatically change to an energy-efficient setting.
+Your smart thermostat might be able to geofence with your phone to know when you’re at home or out.

-A smart thermostat does things like adapt more for rooms that are occupied or have more people in them, as well as monitor what time of day it is so it knows how much heating or air conditioning should be used.
+A smart thermostat does tasks like adjust more for rooms that are occupied or have more people in them, as well as track what time of day it is so it knows how much heating or air conditioning should be going.

 Are Smart Thermostats Worth It?

-For many people, the answer is yes.
-If you do a lot of traveling or are gone for long hours during the day, it may be worth your money to invest in one of these thermostats.
-You could save a significant amount, especially if you forget to adjust it when you leave for work or go out of town for the weekend.
+For some people, the answer is yes.
+If you do a lot of traveling or are gone for many hours during the day, it may be worth your money to get one of these devices.
+You could save a lot, especially if you forget to adjust it when you leave for the office or go out of town for the weekend.

-You won't have to be concerned about whether your smart thermostat is on the appropriate program, or if you remembered to change the temperature setting before you left.
-It doesn't require much effort on your part, but you'll notice it in lower energy bills.
+You won’t have to be concerned about whether your smart thermostat is on the right program, or if you remembered to change the temperature setting before you went out.
+It doesn’t require a lot of effort from you, but you’ll see it in reduced energy bills.

 Smart Thermostats vs. Programmable Thermostats

-Many homeowners have a traditional programmable thermostat, but 40% of them aren’t set properly.
-This means you might be missing opportunities to save on heating and cooling expenses.
+Many homeowners have a standard programmable thermostat, but 40% of them aren’t set correctly.
+This means you might be missing chances to save on heating and cooling expenses.

-Smart thermostats are convenient because they learn your schedule and automate heating and cooling that corresponds.
-You can set a similar schedule on a programmable thermostat.
-But it's more work to program your thermostat by hand.
+Smart thermostats are handy because they learn your schedule and automate heating and cooling that corresponds.
+You can set a comparable schedule on a programmable thermostat.
+But it’s more effort to program your thermostat manually.

-A smart thermostat automatically adjusts and gradually changes the temperature inside your home for the greatest energy savings.
-If you manually adjust a programmable thermostat, you can overload your HVAC system and make it work harder to meet your adjustments.
+A smart thermostat automatically adjusts and progressively changes the temperature inside your home for the greatest energy savings.
+If you manually adjust a programmable thermostat, you can overburden your HVAC system and make it work harder to meet your adjustments.

 Do Smart Thermostats Save Energy?

-You can get the same energy savings with a programmable thermostat, but it's going to take a little bit more effort than a smart thermostat.
-To set up a schedule on programmable models, we suggest following these guidelines from ENERGY STAR® to save energy.
+You can acquire identical energy savings with a programmable thermostat, but it’s going to require a little bit more effort than a smart thermostat.
+To put together a schedule on programmable models, we advise following these recommendations from ENERGY STAR® to save energy.

 Recommended Temperature Settings for Your Heating System